 Let's talk about specifics.
 The gun cocks very easily with an underlever, and is rachting indicating an antibeartrap mechanism.
 The pellet loads from the right side, and can be kind of tricky to place in the breach if your fingers are large.
 A safety latch must be released to close the breach.
 Then another safety must be pushed in to release the trigger.
 This is one safe piston gun.
 The trigger is two stage adjustable and confusing.
 Mine was quite light at the factory setting so I have not ventured inside.
 It will go down to a few ounces.
 It comes with the unclear British instructions.
 The amount of recoil is adjustable as well by screws below the inside rail.
 Basic blued steel with no sights.
 There are scope grooves on the receiver; which by the way is rounded on top.
 I much prefer a flat top receiver to aid in leveling the gun.
 Stocks are variable.
 I bought mine unfinished and corrupted it on my own as you can see from the picture.
-If you have seen a tx200 stock the SR is almost identical.
+I added a butt hook, a bipod, and a palm rest of my own design.
+If you have seen a tx200 stock, the SR is almost identical.

 Accuracy.
 This is the where you get the bang for the buck (or pound sterling depending on what country you are in).
 With practice and some super tuning it may be possible to get 1/4" groups at 25 yards, and 1/2" at 50.
 Out of the box I achieved 1/2" at 25 yards and 3/4"-1" at 40 yards.
 My velocities are 865 fps with 7.9 grain Crosman Premiers, which I suprisingly found better than the Beeman Trophys.
 I have noticed the velocity does change with break-in and will vary day to day, depending on the temperature.
 This has made figuring out the scope settings quite a chore.
 I also tried RWS superdomes, because the airgunletter had very good results with this pellet.
 I did not.
 After almost six months of FT shooting I noticed a decline in accuracy and an increase in the spread of velocities.
 First I blamed myself, and then I sent it to Ken Reeves for a tune.
 I hope to get the pellet velocity spread down to 10 fps and the standard deviation to 4fps.
 If this is confusing to you, all it means is I want to get it to shoot consistantly; for that is the key to accuracy.

-I used this gun in the Florida State Championships in the 90s and scored an 88/100, which was close to the top precharged shooters.
+I used this gun to win the Florida State Championship (for piston class) in the 90s and scored an 88/100, which was close to the top precharged shooters.
 The only advantage a pcp gun has is it's consistancy in terms of fps velocity.
 A good pcp gun will have a standard deviation of 2-3 fps.
-The spring piston guns may vary 10-15 fps. at 40-50 yard distances this separates the two types of guns easily.
-The SR shoots the pellet at about 12 fp (foot pounds).
+The spring piston guns may vary 10-15 fps.
+At 40-50 yard distances this separates the two types of guns easily, but for most targets, which are in the 25ish yard zone, it's even-steven.
+Fun fact: The SR shoots the pellet at about 12 fp (foot pounds) the max in many countries.
 This is a measure of energy.
 A competitive precharged gun shoots at about 20 fp.

 I now believe the tx200sr is no longer being made, though the regular tx200 is still on the market.
 Why?
 I don't know.
 There are many SRs on the used market in good condition.
 Prices hover in the $400-600 range.
 Pretty good I think for arguably the most advanced spring-piston "field target" rifle ever mass produced.